 Many of the banks operating in Nigeria also have branches elsewhere in the region outside of Nigeria.
 By choosing a bank with a regional or global presence, you could benefit from reduced charges at ATMs in your network while you travel, too.

-If you’re using your home card in Nigeria, make sure your bank knows you’re travelling there.
-Because Nigeria has had problems with card fraud, unexpected transactions originating here might mean your card is blocked.⁴ A final pitfall to watch out for, if you choose to use your home bank card in Nigeria, is the hefty charges applied due to dynamic currency conversion (DCC).
-You can read more about DCC - and how to avoid it, here.
+If you’re using your home card in Nigeria, make sure your bank knows you’re traveling there.
+Because Nigeria has had problems with card fraud, unexpected transactions originating here might mean your card is blocked.

 There are lots of different bank accounts available in Nigeria and some of the charges and features might not be familiar.
 It’s important that before you choose, you read the small print about account fees.